Fogs and smogs in the UK before the 1950s Clean Air Act

 The fogs were dangerous for old people and anyone with breathing difficulties.
 Such people had to stay indoors with doors and windows shut.
 Nevertheless the fog still managed to get in somehow.
 Deaths were always above average in times of severe fog.

 So what happened in the late 1950 and early 1960s that made these fogs things of the past in the UK?
 In 1956 the Government passed the Clean Air Act which legislated for zones where smokeless fuels had to be burnt and which relocated power stations to rural areas.
 Later acts legislated still further against air pollutants.
-Of course it took time for these acts to come into effect.
+Although it took time for these acts to come into effect, life was becoming better.